mahmoudyasser76/Maze-Game/README.md

 # Maze-Game
-Try to reach the end Manually or Using BFS, DFS or A*
+Try to reach the end and solve the maze Manually or Using BFS, DFS or A*.